mkottman/luaclang-parser/README.md

 `Cursor`
 --------

+You can compare whether two `Cursor`s represent the same element using the standard `==` Lua operator.

 * `Cursor:children() -> { Cursor * }`

     Binding over [clang_visitChildren](http://clang.llvm.org/doxygen/group__CINDEX__CURSOR__TRAVERSAL.html#ga5d0a813d937e1a7dcc35f206ad1f7a91).
 This is the main function for AST traversal.
 Traverses the direct descendats of a given cursor and collects them in a table.
 If no child cursors are found, returns an empty table.

+* `Cursor:parent() -> Cursor`

+	Binding for [clang_getCursorSemanticParent](http://clang.llvm.org/doxygen/group__CINDEX__CURSOR__MANIP.html#gabc327b200d46781cf30cb84d4af3c877).
+Returns a cursor to the semantic parent of a given element.
+For example, for a method cursor, returns its class.
+For a global declaration, returns the translation unit cursor.

 * `Cursor:name() -> string`